Pentland Hills

 The Pentland Hills are a range of hills southwest of Edinburgh, Scotland.
 The range is around 20 mi in length, covers an area of 35 sqmi, and runs southwest from Edinburgh towards Biggar and the upper Clydesdale.
 The hills have been designated as a Scottish regional park.

 Toponymy

-The hills take their name from the hamlet of Pentland, situated a short distance beyond the eastern end of the range.
-The hamlet's name, which was first recorded in the 12th century, probably comes from Cumbric pen llan, meaning "head or top end of the church or enclosure".
+The hills take their name from the hamlet of Pentland, which lies a short distance beyond the eastern end of the range.
+The hamlet's name, which was first recorded in the 12th century, probably comes from the Cumbric pen llan, meaning "head or top end of the church or enclosure".
 It was applied to the nearby hills from the 16th century onwards.
-The name of the Pentland Firth, the strait separating Orkney from Caithness, is entirely unrelated.
+The name of the Pentland Firth, the strait separating Orkney from Caithness, is unrelated.